 Walt Disney World vacations top the list of multigenerational family travel.
 Orlando, Florida, is the perfect destination to bring together families for a memorable and magical family vacation.

-While I may not be your typical grandparent, as I am certainly an adrenaline junkie.
+I may not be your typical grandparent; I am an adrenaline junkie.
 But even this energetic Grammie of eight grandchildren has her limitations.
-I can’t do too many of those twirly-spinny rides, but I would definitely say yes to a nap after a long day in the parks!
+I can’t do too many of those twirly-spinny rides, and I would definitely say yes to a nap after a long day in the parks!

 I’ve been lucky in the last few years to experience